Festival of San Lorenzo

 The festival of San Lorenzo is a religious holiday occurring every year in Tarapacá, Chile.
-The festival celebrates Saint Lawrence, a deacon from Spain, who was martyred during the Roman's persecution of the Catholic Church in 258 during the rule of Valerian.
+The festival celebrates Saint Lawrence, a deacon from Spain, who was martyred during the Romans' persecution of the Catholic Church in 258 during the rule of Valerian.
 Saint Lawrence is the patron saint of Tarapacá. "[I]t is San Lorenzo himself who invites people to meet his friend Jesus Christ."